yfrund/mt-exercise-5/README.md

     ./scripts/translate.sh

 The script iterates through a list of beam sizes and produces a translation and a log file for each beam size.
 Translations are saved in translations/model_name, log files - in logs/translations/model_name.

+Evaluate translations produced with different beam sizes:

+    ./scripts/eval_beam_sizes.sh

+The script iterates through a list of translation files and saves the output in logs/translations/model_name/file.txt

+Visualize the relationship between beam size and BLEU score and beam size and the time it takes to generate translations:

+    python3 visualize.py --input path/to/folder --output path/to/folder